The Australian Greens believe that:

 - Humans have a duty of care to minimise physical and psychological suffering of animals resulting from human activity.

-- Strong animal welfare standards are necessary.
+- Strong animal welfare standards and laws are necessary.

 - Native animals and their habitats are at particular risk and require stringent protections.

 - A strong, uniform, properly enforced national legislative framework for the protection of the welfare of animals, which: